Divorce and Dispersion

 “But I say to you that everyone who simply puts away his wife without divorce papers (except for fornication, where this IS the solution) causes her to commit adultery.
 And whoever marries such a woman who has been merely put away commits adultery.”

 The verse now makes perfect sense and does not make Jesus contradict the law.
-For a more complete study on this question, see my book, The Bible Says: Divorce and Remarriage is NOT Adultery.
+For a more complete study on this question, see my books, Old and New Covenant Marriage and The Bible Says: Divorce and Remarriage is NOT Adultery.

 2 Contend with your mother [Israel], contend, for she is not my wife, and I am not her husband.

 Only after God gave Israel a bill of divorcement did He send her out of His house.
-Divorce came first—then came the dispersion.
+Divorce came first—then came the dispersion, or the “putting away.”
 Israel’s divorce ended her marriage relationship with Jesus that had been established by the vows of the Old Covenant.
 Israel’s dispersion was the act of sending her out of His house.

 Israel Repents in the Wilderness

 Hosea was told to marry a woman named Gomer.
-She was either already a harlot, or became a harlot later.
-Scholars have debated the question, but if she truly represented the house of Israel, we know that Israel did not become a harlot until after she had married Jesus Christ at Mount Sinai.
+She was either already a harlot or she became a harlot later.
+Scholars have debated the question, but if she truly represented the House of Israel, we know that Israel did not become a harlot until after she had married Jesus Christ at Mount Sinai.
 So this was probably the case also with Gomer.

 In fact, as we will see, no one—Israelite or otherwise—can become a manifested son of God apart from Jesus Christ.
 Hence, we can say that only those dispersed Israelites who would come to accept and know Jesus Christ can fulfill this prophecy, along with many non-Israelites who would come to know Christ.